Admission to Alumapalooza is Free.

 Kids Play Day on the Square in Medina: Enjoy a day of play on the Square, including games of skill and chance, explore Big Toys on Broadway (fire engines, Hummers, police cars, horses, big trucks), a petting zoo and inflatables.
 Take a scavenger hunt throughout the district for prizes and treasures.

-Admission to the Lancaster Old Car Club Spring Swap Meet is free.
-Parking on grounds is $5.00.
-Cruise-in cars $8 – 10.
+Admission to the Lancaster Old Car Club Spring Swap Meet is free (fee for parking on the grounds).

 - Location: (Map It) On the grounds of the Historic Fairfield County Fairgrounds at 157 East Fair Avenue in Lancaster, Ohio